ServiceNow/synbols-benchmarks/generation/README.md

 3. Add the path where experiments were saved (`<experiments directory>`)
 4. Run cell and visualize

+### Visualize generated images with tensorboard
+You can run a tensorboard instance and point it to `<experiments/directory/path>`

 ### Questions
 Contact Pau Rodriguez for questions or open an issue and tag @prlz77